Barnes, London: Notable buildings

-Economy

-A 2014 survey found that Barnes had the highest proportion of independent shops of any area in Britain, at 96.6%.

 Barnes Common and the London Wetland Centre

 Barnes Common is an important open space and a local nature reserve.
 Its 120 acre dominate the south of Barnes, providing a rural setting to the village and a wealth of habitats including acid grassland, scrub, woodland and wetland.
 Beverley Brook passes through part of the common before meeting the Thames at Putney.

 In April 2001, Barnes Pond dramatically emptied overnight.
 Although a broken drain was suspected, no definite cause could be found.
 The pond was redeveloped and landscaped with funding from Richmond Council and the local community.

 Barn Elms reservoirs were turned into a wetland habitat and bird sanctuary in 1995.
 The majority of the WWT London Wetland Centre comprises areas of standing open water, grazing marsh and reed bed.
 It is designated as a Site of Special Scientific Interest as it supports nationally important wintering populations of shoveller (Anas clypeata) and teal (Anas crecca).